tdesert/tdesert.github.io/NOTES.md

 X * A summary of all applied filters at the top of the results page

-X * Sticky header (containing combination of applied filters)
-* Ability to clear all selected filters in the filters sections headers (x button)
+X * Sticky header (containing combination of applied filters) X * Ability to clear all selected filters in the filters sections headers (x button)
 * Toggle facets sections

 * Show more on facets ?